Study comparing Lutetium (177Lu) Vipivotid-Tetraxetan (AAA617) with observation in PSMA-positive oligometastatic prostate cancer.

 to represent something other than tumor (e.g., degenerative, or post-traumatic

 changes or Paget's disease in bone lesions).
-For conventional imaging
+For CI assessments, bone lesions

 - Prior knowledge of PSMA PET positivity should not influence the radiologist